Publications about the Life and Work of Alan Chadwick

 By Robert Howard, with Eric Skjei

 As the title indicates, this is an introductory book on gardening techniques.
 Howard was strongly influenced by his experience working in Alan Chadwick's Santa Cruz garden during the summer of 1971.
 Many of the techniques he describes stem from that period, and his biographical treatment of Chadwick's life is thoroughly researched and told in a lively manner.
+That chapter is now reproduce here.

 By Tom Cuthbertson